pkic/pkimm/categories/key-management/_index.md

 #### Guidance

-Each cryptographic key type that is defined and used for specific use-case should have complete description of its lifecycle.
-Each lifecycle phase has proper description of process and is backed up with the procedure that is executed when needed.
+Each cryptographic key type that is defined and used for specific use-case should have a complete description of its lifecycle.
+Each lifecycle phase has a proper description of the process and is backed up with the procedure that is executed when needed.

-The key can have various lifecycle phases, such as generation, registration, initialization, distribution, loading, storage, archiving, backup, recovery, revocation, removal, destruction, or other applicable for the key.
+The key can have various lifecycle phases, such as generation, registration, initialization, distribution, loading, storage, archiving, backup, recovery, revocation, removal, destruction, or others applicable for the key.

 The lifecycle phases contains appropriate description of the procedure such as:
 - Prerequisites for execution